felixicity/interactive-card-details-form-main/README.md

 ### This section to outline areas that I want to continue focusing on in future projects.
-These could be concepts I'm still not completely comfortable with or techniques I found useful that you want to refine and perfect.
+These could be concepts I'm still not completely comfortable with or techniques I found useful that you want to refine and perfect

--Ensuring that all values in the form are validated before submission.
-My submit button could just be clicked before inputing values.
 -Trying to add border property and linear-gradient to the input fields.
 I managed using the outline property for the focus state but the linear-gradient for the active state wasn't working.